• Use Cases

 Use CaseConversion timing

-Trial Expiry Notifications - Automate Conversion Workflows
+Trial Expiry Notifications - Keep Conversion Workflows On Time

 Start freeView documentation